zheng-wang/irontest/README.md

 For how to use JSONPath, please refer to [this page](https://github.com/jayway/JsonPath).

+You can also use `JSONPathXMLEqual Assertion` for verifying database table column which is either XML type (like in SQL Server) or VARCHAR/CLOB type with XML string as value.
+Your JSONPath must evaluate to an XML string in this case.

 Click the Back link to return to the test case edit view.

 #### Run the Test Case